Readm/Blog/_posts/2016-06-14-paper-note.md

 Main:

-+fast, reuseable and applicable to commodity hardware and software
++ fast, reuseable and applicable to commodity hardware and software
 + **use Pin framework**: a meta-tool in form of a shared library.
 + 1.14x~6.03x (large applications like Apache, MySQL: 1.25x~4.83x)